Overload (video game)

 Overload is a 3D first-person shooter video game developed and released by Revival Productions for Windows, macOS and Linux on May 31, 2018.
 A version for PlayStation 4 was released on October 16.
 It features six degrees of freedom movement in a 3D environment with zero gravity, allowing the player to move and rotate in any direction.
 The game is set primarily on the moons of Saturn, where facilities have sent out distress signals about the mining robots turning hostile.

-The game, which has been described as a 'spiritual successor' to the video games Descent and Descent II, received generally favorable reviews on release.
+The game, which has been described as a 'spiritual successor' to Descent and Descent II, received generally favorable reviews on release.

 Gameplay

 The gameplay of the game is similar to the Descent series.
 The player is tasked with controlling a gunship in zero gravity inside a variety of mining facilities and cave areas, fighting hostile worker robots (called autonomous operators in the game) and finding possible survivors in cryostasis tubes.
 Every level has an objective to complete, with most levels carrying over the traditional goal of destroying the reactor powering the facility and escaping before the reactor meltdown destroys the entire facility.
 Levels may also feature alternative objectives, such as destroying every hostile robot in a level, destroying a boss or simply finding and reaching the exit.

 The game in its core is a first-person shooter with a fully three-dimensional environment, but with six degrees of freedom movement in zero gravity, allowing the player to move and rotate in any direction, which demands spatial awareness skills from the players.
 The enemy robots share a similar movement model.
 To assist in navigating around the level, the player can call up a Holo-Guide, a holographic bot that can lead the player to a destination (similar to the Guide-Bot of Descent II), and a fully three-dimensionally rendered automap, based on a similar feature seen in Descent, showing the areas of the level that the player has already discovered or spotted.
 In order to progress in most levels, the player is required to collect access keys to open doors to access further areas.
 The levels also contain a variety of secret areas behind camouflaged doors, some of which may be locked and require a puzzle to be solved in order to unlock them.

 Overload also features an upgrade system.
 Upgrade points are scattered around the levels, mostly behind secret areas, and are also given for completing certain tasks, such as finding all of the survivor cryostasis tubes.
 The player can upgrade the gunship with these points between levels, with upgrades available for both the weapons and the ship itself.